kxxjxxl/m0nkey-type-faster/README.md

 # m0nkey-type-faster

-in a world where you can automate everthing, automate typing faster becuase that is very helpful to develop your typing skills (the part where you type a script to type faster)
+in a world where you can automate everything, automate typing faster because that is very helpful to develop your typing skills (the part where you type a script to type faster)

 ## Requirements